Oil company Phillips 66 says it will shut down Los Angeles-area refinery

 LOS ANGELES (AP) — Oil company Phillips 66 announced Wednesday that it plans to shut down a Los Angeles-area refinery by the end of 2025, citing market concerns.

-The refinery produces about 8% of California’s crude oil, according to the state’s Energy Commission.
+The refinery accounts for about 8% of California’s refining capacity, according to the state’s Energy Commission.
 The company indicated it will remain operating in the state.

 “With the long-term sustainability of our Los Angeles Refinery uncertain and affected by market dynamics, we are working with leading land development firms to evaluate the future use of our unique and strategically located properties near the Port of Los Angeles,” CEO Mark Lashier said in a statement.
 “Phillips 66 remains committed to serving California and will continue to take the necessary steps to meet our commercial and customer demands.”

-The closure will impact 600 employees and 300 contractors who help operate the refinery, the company said in a press release.
+The closure will impact 600 employees and 300 contractors who help operate the refinery, the company said in a news release.
+The refinery consists of two facilities that were built more than a century ago.

 The announcement comes days after Democratic Gov. Gavin Newsom signed a law aimed at preventing gas prices from spiking at the pump.
 The law authorizes energy regulators to require refineries to maintain a certain level of fuel on hand.
 The goal is to avoid sudden increases in gas prices when refineries go offline for maintenance.

-Note: This story has been corrected to show that the Los Angeles-area refinery accounts for about 8% of California’s refining capacity, not that it produces that amount of the state’s crude oil.
-It has corrected the same error for the San Francisco-area refinery.